Weather today: Heavy downpour in Mumbai, flight and trains services hit

 Intermittent rain with heavy to very heavy downpour expected in Mumbai and sub urban areas, said the IMD forecast at 8 am today.
 The high tide is expected at 8 am of 3.36 meters, while the low tide will be around 1:41 pm of 2.36 meters, The road and railway traffic are expected to be normal according to IMD forecast.

-Train With 2000 Passengers Held Up between Badlapur and Wangani
+Train with 2000 passengers held up between Badlapur and Wangani

 Mumbai-Kolhapur Mahalaxmi express is held up between Badlapur and Wangani at KM 72 with around 2000 passengers, said the DRM Central Railways.
 Rescue team has reached spot, it added.